microsoft/CCF/doc/generated/config.rst

 ``ledger_signatures``
 ---------------------

 This section includes configuration for the ledger signatures emitted by this node (note: should be the same for all other nodes in the service).
+Transaction commit latency in a CCF network is primarily a function of signature frequency.
+A network emitting signatures more frequently will be able to commit transactions faster, but will spend a larger proportion of its execution resources creating and verifying signatures.
+Setting signature frequency is a trade-off between transaction latency and throughput..

 - ``tx_count``: Number of transactions after which a signature transaction is automatically generated.
 Default: ``5000``.